Michael2MacDonald/Discord-Message-Updater/README.md

 A quick tool for updating a message sent by a bot on Discord.

 Servers like to have information posts, however due to (reasonable) restrictions by discord, these posts have to be edited by their original author.
+This makes updating "Rules" or "README" messages sent by bots hard.
+You have to use long commands that you forget all the time and it is a pain.

-This project solves that by storing the posts as markdown, and updating them in Discord by a bot.
+This project solves that by storing the posts as markdown on GitHub so you can easily edit them and then automaticly updating them in
+Discord throught the bot.

 This project is originally by [hreeder](https://github.com/hreeder/) but he seams to have stopped supporting it and the github action no longer worked so I created a clone.
+Here is the original repo: [github.com/hreeder/discord-post-updater](https://github.com/hreeder/discord-post-updater)

 ## Usage